-From 2008 to 2010 he was a researcher at Computation Institute, University of Chicago and Argonne National Laboratory.
-At that time he led caGrid Workflow Toolkit, a web-service-based scientific workflow platform for cancer Biomedical Informatics Grid (caBIG), funded by US National Cancer Institute.
-This system has been adopted by many major US bioinformatics projects, and he got two awards from US National Institute of Health and one award from US Argonne National Laboratory for his contribution and leadership in this project.
+From 2008 to 2010 I worked at Computation Institute, University of Chicago and Argonne National Laboratory, on caGrid Workflow Toolkit, a web-service-based scientific workflow platform for cancer Biomedical Informatics Grid (caBIG).
+It was funded by US National Cancer Institute and adopted by many major US bioinformatics projects.